Chapter 8

 ##########

 By the blessing of Julianos himself, the bath house is completely empty.
-A sprawling, medium-sized room lined with stones top to bottom and left to right, a pool situated in the middle.
+A sprawling, stone-lined room with a deep pool situated in the middle.
 The steam emanating from it is so thick, it's almost hard to see.
 In a corner off to my left is a small hearth, an equally small fire currently smouldering inside.
 A large chandelier hangs above the pool, lined with tiny candles.
 On the pool's right is a large stone table, a bench lining either side of it.
 Another bench is inside the pool itself, running the whole length of the right wall.
 To my left are four rows of tall display cabinets next to the heart, housing all the bathing essentials.
 The water calls to me like a siren's song, I cannot resist even if I tried.
 I make quick work of undressing, choosing the right soap from the cabinet's offerings, a few pouches of therapeutic alchemical salts and some long linens to dry off with.
 Master Thesla managed to come up with the salt pouches in particular by grinding them into a fine powder and adding a few neutralizing indregients to them, effectively ridding them of their adverse side effects.
 The result was a topical application that had therapeutic benefits when added to baths or pools.
 The bath house pool has stone steps leading into the deeper section in the back left corner, although the water barely reaches my collarbones.
 The stones absorb additional heat from the water, making them feel heavenly to walk on.
 For some people at least.
 The rest of the pool went up to my shins, easily walkable.
 There is another stone table inside the pool, similar to the one next to it, in a shallow end.
 I take a seat at the bench on the right, and an appreciative moan escapes me as I settle in, the water level stopping just below my breasts.
 Placing the linens on the lip of the pool behind me, I pour the contents of the pouches into the palm of my hand one by one.
 I work them into my sore spots and aches, feeling the pain melt away as their scents invigorate my sinuses.

 I frown.
 But of course, that leads to the "bargain" he proposed, where I initially thought he was attempting to proposition me.
-Perhaps I should be fortunate that I have no personal experience with the war crimes the Aldmeri Dominion committed in Hammerfell, that I had been lucky enough to be born in a different time and in a different province not yet ravaged by the threat they posed.
+Perhaps I should be fortunate that I have no personal experience with the war crimes the Aldmeri Dominion committed in Hammerfell and elsewhere, that I had been lucky enough to be born in a different time and in a different province not yet ravaged by the threat they posed.
 But it was a possibility I was not naive enough to ignore, not when he likely lived through it and may have even partaken in those foul, awful deeds himself.
-Those deeds were committed against my ancestors, who had the nerve to resist an encroaching Elven invasion, after being abandoned and left to die by an Empire more than willing to cut a loose end to save itself.
+Those deeds were committed against my ancestors, who had the audacity to resist an encroaching Elven invasion, after being abandoned and left to die by an Empire more than willing to cut a loose end to save itself.
 But his reaction took me by surprise.
 His nostrils flared, the charming smirk vanishing in the blink of an eye, and he openly snarled at me.
 He was mortally offended at what I was suggesting, which made me more curious than afraid of his sudden outburst.
 His reaction was so strong, it was clear he hated being associated with the actions of his predecessors in Hammerfell, who treated my ancestors worse than beasts.
 And he didn't calm down until I pointed out that I only made this assumption because he was a man, letting that particular implication settle between us.
 Men have done terrible, terrible things across Tamriel.
 Men of all races.
 The Aldmeri ones especially.
 It worked, and I watched and listened and his mood returned to normal.
 What was that about, anyway?
 Normally people don't have reactions that visceral unless... unless they have personal experience in the matter.
 What did that mean?
 Was he disgusted by the war crimes committed in Hammerfell?
 Did something like this happen to him or his family at some point?
 So many questions ran through my mind in that moment, questions that still linger now.
 I wonder if I will ever have an answer for them.

 But not this company.